Paramount+: Launch

 On March 28, 2022, Caribbean cable operators FLOW and BTC announced that Paramount+ will be launching in the Caribbean via the cable companies' video on demand platforms.
+Within the region's subset covered by those VOD platforms, at least one such country was seemingly omitted from the initial rollout; however, some months later Jamaica was also added.

 On November 27, 2022, the director of the Swiss branch of Canal+ Group announced that Paramount+ will be launching in French-speaking Switzerland on December 1, 2022.

-Meanwhile Paramount+ was released in other territories in Europe as SkyShowtime, beginning with replacing Paramount+ in the Nordics in September 20, 2022, launching in October 25 of same year, in the Netherlands and Portugal, afterwards in the former Yugoslav countries (Except North Macedonia) on December 14 of that same year, and on February 14, 2023, in the rest of Central and Eastern Europe.
-SkyShowtime finished its expansion by releasing in Spain and Andorra on February 28, 2023.
+Meanwhile, Paramount+ was released in other territories in Europe as SkyShowtime, beginning with replacing Paramount+ in the Nordics on September 20, 2022, launching in October 25 of same year, in the Netherlands and Portugal, afterwards in the former Yugoslav countries (except North Macedonia) on December 14 of that same year, and on February 14, 2023, in the rest of Central and Eastern Europe.
+SkyShowtime finished its expansion by releasing in Spain and Andorra on February 28, 2023, with its content later being incorporated as part of more expensive packages in the Spanish TV operator Movistar Plus+ at the beginning of 2024.